rhanmiano/the-starred-ph/.github/CONTRIBUTING.md

 - **Make sure that the feature is related to what The Starred PH aims to be.**
   - If updates are to be made to the current top most starred Github repositories context, is the feature does not pivots to anything besides showing the most starred repositories, does it supplement the current behaviour?
   - If it is from new platform(see ideas here), is the feature essential to promote our Pinoy developers, creatives and such?
-- **Do check the template for feature request provided** to see what are the needed details for the maintainer to consider your feature in mind.
+- **Do check the provided [template](https://github.com/rhanmiano/the-starred-ph/blob/master/.github/templates/ISSUE_TEMPLATE/feature_request.md) for feature requests** to see what are the needed details for the maintainer to consider your feature in mind.
 - **Submit your feature request.**

 ### Pull requests